jose-r-lopez/Programming-Resources/README.md

-# Programming Resources for my Final Degree Work students
+# Programming and Documentation Resources for my Final Degree Work students

 Programming resources for different languages, useful for learning new abilities or review your current knowledge.